matchyOrg/.github/profile/README.md

 `🟢 frontend contributor, reviewer`

 Stefan is the most knowledgeable frontend developer in the team.
 He reviewed every single of our pull requests and helped us get a better understanding of advanced Vue.js concepts.
+He is the teams frontend Sensei because he was really patient with newcomers and taught them everything they needed to know about Vue.js.

 He helped us get started with the project and consistently managed all dependencies so the build size stays small and the application stays fast.
 He always found the most elegant and solutions to our UI / UX problems.